delphidabbler/codesnip/trunk/Docs/ReadMe.txt

 + A %AppData%\DelphiDabbler\CodeSnip.4 folder is also created.
 This is used to hold a file that stores per-user configuration data.
 A "UserDatabase" sub- folder is used to store any user defined snippets.
+This happens only for the user installing the program.
+Other users will have default folders and config files created when they first run CodeSnip.

 + Setup offers to copy any relevant files from installations earlier than v4.0 into the correct locations for v4.